bibanon/bibanon/2015-Reddit-Blackout.md

 > Organized for the purpose of /r/blackout2015, and [this 2015 Reddit Blackout tracking thread.](http://www.reddit.com/r/blackout2015/comments/3c311t/_/)

-To edit this page, sign up for a GitHub account, return to this page, and click Edit.
+To edit this page, sign up for a GitHub account, return to this page, and click Edit on the top right.
 This wiki uses the same markup as Reddit: Markdown.

 ## Quote of the Year: